browsermedia/browsercms/task_ckeditor.md

 * Reorder content - Can move content blocks up or down within a page.
 Page will refresh after moving.
 * Edit Page titles - Page title can be edited directly from the header.
 * New Template API Method: page_header().
 Used for h1/h2 etc, this will output an editable page title element (for logging in users).
+* Preview Page - Editors can now preview the page without a toolbar or editing controls.

 ### Deprecations